We may earn affiliate commissions for the recommended products. Learn more.

 YouTube

 The next on the list was BBC iPlayer.
-While this service is nowhere near as popular as Netflix, it has lots of awesome British TV content.
+While it’s not as popular as Netflix, it offers lots of awesome British TV content.
 Sadly, if you want to enjoy it, you'll have to turn to other VPN providers.
 Astrill VPN didn't manage to unblock BBC iPlayer.

-All in all, Astrill VPN is suitable for streaming as long as Netflix US is your only target.
-Otherwise, you might want to check out our best streaming VPNs and choose the one that offers a limitless streaming experience.
+All in all, Astrill VPN is suitable for streaming as long as Netflix US is your main target.
+Otherwise, you should check out our best streaming VPNs and choose the one that offers a limitless streaming experience.

 Does Astrill VPN allow torrenting?

-Astrill VPN is proud to announce that its servers are compatible with P2P traffic.
-I can confirm that torrenting not only works, but the download speeds were really good, too.
-They topped around 20MB/s (160mbps) - a very good result even without a VPN considering my baseline connection.
+Astrill VPN’s servers are compatible with P2P traffic.
+I can confirm that torrenting works, and the download speeds were really good, too.
+They topped around 20MB/s (160mbps) – a very good result even without a VPN, considering my baseline connection.
 With that said, torrent speeds depend on lots of different factors, so apply this result to your situation with caution.

 VPN sharing